Drywall Installation: The Complete DIY Guide

 Next, take your drywall tape, and measure it out in strips that fit just over your seam lines.
 Before you apply the tape, submerge it in water and wring out in a swift motion to get rid of excess moisture.

-Then gently apply over the center of the seam lines, using your cleaned spackle knife to marry the tape into the mud.
+Then, gently apply over the centre of the seam lines, using your cleaned spackle knife to marry the tape into the mud.
 There should be no air pockets or lumps.
 Now, leave the mud to rest and dry, leaving your drywall panels to set in place.

 Dealing With Wiring and Outlets

 Ideally, you would have any electrical outlets already outlined and cut out to avoid future implications.
-However, if you haven't done that yet, or plan to at a later stage, don't fret.
+However, if you haven't done that yet or plan to do so at a later stage, don't fret.

 Your wiring can sit on the inside of the drywall, creating a clear path for the outlet to connect to the main electrical wiring system.